Willeede/thinkalike_project/docs/README.md

 To set up a local development environment and start contributing:

-1.  **Follow the [Quickstart Guide](docs/quickstart_guide.md).** This provides step-by-step instructions.
+1.  **Follow the [Quickstart Guide](quickstart_guide.md).** This provides step-by-step instructions.

-For a more comprehensive overview of the project, including our core values, architecture, and contribution guidelines, please see the full [Onboarding Guide](docs/onboarding_guide.md).
+For a more comprehensive overview of the project, including our core values, architecture, and contribution guidelines, please see the full [Onboarding Guide](onboarding_guide.md).

 ## Technology Stack

 *   **Frontend:** React
 *   **Backend:** Python (FastAPI)
 *   **Database:** SQLite (for development), PostgreSQL (planned for production)
-*   **AI:** Initially a rule-based system for matching and data traceability visualization.
-Future plans include exploring more advanced models (e.g., collaborative filtering, natural language processing).
+*   **AI:** Initially a simple rule-based system for matching and data traceability visualization.
+Future plans include exploring more advanced models (e.g., collaborative filtering, natural language processing) for enhanced personalization and community features.
 *   **Documentation:** Markdown, rendered with `marked.js` and `mermaid.js`

 ## Contributing